BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 >   - Initialize the AWS SDK outside of your function handler
 >   - Pull in dependencies or datasets outside of your function handler
 > - Use environment variables for:
->   - Database Connection Strings, S3 bucket, etc… don’t put these values in your code
+>   - Database Connection Strings, S3 bucket, etc… don't put these values in your code
 >   - Passwords, sensitive values… they can be encrypted using KMS
 > - Minimize your deployment package size to its runtime necessities.
 >   - Break down the function if need be